 All students are given assemblies on their mental health and strategies to support them.
 This is also part of the school's PSHE programme.
-Students are directed to use www.kooth.com as a first port of call for mental health first aid.
 The school refers students to Healthbox when needed.
 Students are also referred to CAMHS as and when required by SENCO / Year Leaders.
 SENCO / Year Leaders work with CAMHS to support individual students with their mental health and attend Consultation Sessions as and when required.
 TAs have been provided with external training from CAMHS on Autism, ADHD and the Social, Emotional and Behavioural Response.